Abhijeet1828/search-application/README.md

   ⁃ Start Elasticsearch with `bin/elasticsearch --enrollment-token <token>`, using the enrollment token that you generated.
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```
-4. You can check if the elasticsearch instance is up and running on [](https://localhost:9200).
+4. You can check if the elasticsearch instance is up and running on https://localhost:9200.
 The below statement should be printed.
 > [!IMPORTANT]
-> Since elasticsearch configures security automatically, please make sure to use HTTPS.
+> Since Elasticsearch configures security automatically in the latest versions, please make sure to use HTTPS.

 ```JSON
 {